MrPrimate/ddb-importer/README.md

 This module:
 * Parses characters similar to vtta-dndbeyond but with better accuracy.
+* _Won't_ add items, and spells to the compendiums during character import.
+There's a new tools to do that!
+Class features are still added to the Features compendium.
 * Can bulk import spells.
 * [Not yet available] Can bulk import monsters.
 These monsters come from JSON definitions, so parsing is easier.
+* [Not yet available] Can bulk import simple class feature descriptions.
 * When you import a Cleric or Druid it will import _all_ your spells.*

 In addition you can: